mbborromeo/vancouver-foodie-map/README.md

-# Getting Started with Create React App
+# Vancouver Cafe Mapper

+This project calls Google Maps API to plot cafes I've been to using latitute and longitude information listed in a JSON file.

+# System Dependencies

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-# System Dependencies

 Node 16.17.1\
 NPM 8.15.0